 Pre-candidate graduate students are those who wish to pursue a specific degree, but who have not yet been admitted to full candidacy for that degree.
-To be admitted by the Graduate Studies to Pre-candidate Status, a student must fulfill all the requirements outlined above for admission to graduate status, plus the following additional requirements:
+To be admitted by the Graduate Admissions Office to Precandidate Status, a student must fulfill all the requirements outlined above for admission to graduate status, plus the following additional requirements:

-- Declare intention in writing to the Program Chair asking to pursue a specific degree program and seeking advisement from the faculty of the program selected. - Meet the requirements established for the chosen degree program, be accepted as a potential candidate by the Program Chair and faculty of that program, and file a Form A with the Office of Graduate Studies, signed by the student, the Program Chair and Program Committee Members if any. - 3.
-Submit to the Graduate Studies Office a written statement of accomplishments, interests, and goals and reasons for wishing to pursue a masters degree. - 4.
+- 1. Declare intention in writing to the Program Chair asking to pursue a specific degree program and seeking advisement from the faculty of the program selected. - 2.
+Meet the requirements established for the chosen degree program, be accepted as a potential candidate by the Program Chair and faculty of that program, and file a Form A with the Graduate Admissions Office, signed by the student, the Program Chair and Program Committee Members if any. - 3.
+Submit to the Graduate Admissions Office a written statement of accomplishments, interests, and goals and reasons for wishing to pursue a master's degree. - 4.
 Have at least two letters of reference submitted on his/her behalf from persons familiar with the applicant's academic or professional performance.